 - Description of disability

-- Whether disability is work-related
+- Whether the disability is work-related

 - Doctor’s name, address, phone, and fax number

-After the employee initiates their claim with Broadspire:
+After they initiate their claim with Broadspire:

 If the claim has been approved and benefits are payable, Broadspire will provide authorization for payment to USC and the information will be entered into Workday for review and payment.

-The disability check will be paid according to the pay cycle the employee was on prior to leave.
-If payment does not arrive via payment location election (either automatic deposit or paper check to the employee’s department) within five business days from the authorization date provided by Broadspire, the employee should contact the Broadspire claims examiner to ensure that their claims packet was received and all forms were properly completed.
+The disability check will be paid according to the pay cycle the individual was on prior to leave.
+If payment does not arrive via payment location election (either automatic deposit or paper check to the employee’s department) within five business days from the authorization date provided by Broadspire, the individual should contact the Broadspire claims examiner to ensure that their claims packet was received and all forms were properly completed.

 If payment authorization is received late from Broadspire, USC Payroll Services will process payment within five business days from when the authorization was received.
 On-demand payments are distributed based on payment location election in Workday.